4525-47a Avenue, Red Deer, AB T4N 6Z6

 HOURS : Monday to Sunday 4PM till late

-Show your Reel Movie Mondays (RMM) movie ticket at TO THE LOST on film nights before or after the film and receive 15% off your entire bill courtesy of To the Lost!
+Show your Reel Movie Mondays (RMM) movie ticket at TO THE LOST on film nights before or after the film and order a Charcuterie Board for $15 courtesy of To the Lost!
+That's almost a 50% savings.

 *Must show valid RMM ticket when placing your order, not valid on any other night and only for the film date specified on the ticket.
 Discount valid on food and beverages ordered by the ticket holder.